Patricia Piccinini: Academia

 After high school, Piccinini began studying economics at Australian National University.
 Later she completed a Bachelor of Fine Arts in Painting at the Victorian College of the Arts in 1991.
 In 2016 she was awarded an honorary Doctorate of Visual and Performing Arts by the University of Melbourne's Victorian College of the Arts and appointed their Enterprise Professor.

 In 2014 she received the Artist Award from the Melbourne Art Foundation's Awards for the Visual Arts.

 Works

 1995 to 1997

 Before finding the medium of sculpture, Piccinini experimented with world-building through photography and digital enhancements.
 ‘The Mutant Genome Project’ (1995), features commercially available designer babies called LUMP (Lifeform with Unevolved Human Properties).
 Her ‘Protein Lattice’ (1997) series features nude models posing with computer-generated mutant rats.
 The two series explored the commercial side of science and brought up the question of ethics.

 The Protein Lattice series was inspired by the famous Vacanti mouse experiment in 1996.
 The experiment formed a human ear on a rat.
-The research’s objective was to learn more about cells, and how humans can possibly regrow body part.
+The research's objective was to learn more about cells, and how humans can possibly regrow body parts.